Szeccsa/Szeccsa/README.md

 That's who am I. Talk with me, show me your code or in fact fool around with mine.
 <br/>
-You can get in touch with me through my socials or via E-Mail.
+You can get in touch with me through my socials (on Discord) or via E-Mail.
 <br/>
 Try to impress me and maybe you will get some extra points :)